crankycyclops/trogdor-pp/src/trogdord/docs/configuration.md

 ; paths are based on the root directory where trogdord was installed.
 ; definitions_path=share/trogdor

+[state]

+; Whether or not to enable the saving and loading of game and server state.
+This ; is off by default.
+; enabled=false

+; This is the serialization format that should be used when saving a game's ; state.
+By default, we use json (requires support for the JSON serialization ; driver to be turned on during the compilation of the core library.)
+; format=json

+; This is the default path where game state is saved.
+Relative paths are based ; on the root directory where trogdord was installed.
+; save_path=var/trogdord/state

+; This is the maximum number of dumps to store for each game.
+If set to 0, we ; keep all previous dumps.
+; max_dumps_per_game=1

+; If state is enabled, this determines whether or not we should automatically ; restore the server's last known state the next time it starts up.
+This is ; disabled by default.
+; auto_restore=false

+; If set to true, and if the state feature is enabled, the server's state will ; be dumped to disk on shutdown.
+; dump_on_shutdown=false

+; If set to true, and if the state feature is enabled, the server will attempt ; to dump its state to disk before crashing due to uncaught exceptions or other ; unusual behavior.
+This will not be invoked for things like SIGSEGV, SIGFPE, ; etc. I tried, and it doesn't work.
+; crash_recovery=false

 ```

 To change an option from its default value, uncomment it by deleting the semi-colon, set it to the desired value, save the file, and restart trogdord.